Selecting value chains for a new economic development program – Mali

 The analyses done by SENSE and IMARES showed that fish farming was economically feasible using least-cost formulations based on the available resources.
 However, at a national level, there is a shortage of protein as well.
 The industry is now dependent on imported fish meals.
 Only part of this can be replaced by plant protein such as soybean cake.
 Waste from abattoirs which is now discarded in the rivers is one potential source of animal protein that could solve part of the problem.

 The key question for the embassy is whether they want to develop an industry based on imported fish meal.
-On the other hand, fish farming is much more efficient in turning raw protein into protein for human consumption then intensive cattle or chicken farming.
+On the other hand, fish farming is much more efficient in turning raw protein into protein for human consumption than intensive cattle or chicken farming.

 Based on the results of the institutional analyses SENSE advised the Embassy to focus on two value chains in one production area or one value chain in two areas.
 Fragmentation is to be avoided.
 Once the project would be running well, a commodity or area could be added.

 A Pain-gain matrix can be a handy tool to choose between alternatives, in this case, value chains.
 Each chain was rated according to the effort needed to make the interventions a success, and the potential impact on economic development & food security.

 SENSE advised the embassy to start with the oignon-shallot value chain and fish farming, either around Mopti or Segou.
 In case Mopti is chosen, fish processing can be added.
-The inner delta around Mopti is the most important area for capture fisheries.
+The inner delta around Mopti is the most important area for capturing fisheries.
 If Ségou is chosen, the meat chain can be added, because the South of Ségou soy-bean can still be farmed.